TejasDsouza7/Scripto/README.md

 mvn clean package
 ```

-This will generate two JAR files in the target/ folder:
+This will generate two JAR files in the ```target/ folder```:

-Scripto-1.0-SNAPSHOT.jar` (does not include dependencies)
+`Scripto-1.0-SNAPSHOT.jar` (does not include dependencies)

-Scripto-1.0-SNAPSHOT-shaded.jar (includes all dependencies)
+`Scripto-1.0-SNAPSHOT-shaded.jar` (includes all dependencies)

-Running the Application
+### Running the Application

-Using the Shaded JAR (Recommended)
+- Using the Shaded JAR (Recommended)
 To run the shaded JAR (which contains all dependencies, including Gson):

 ```bash
 java -jar target/Scripto-1.0-SNAPSHOT-shaded.jar
 ```
-Using the Regular JAR (Without Dependencies)
+- Using the Regular JAR (Without Dependencies)
 If you prefer to use the regular JAR (you must manage dependencies manually):

-Ensure all dependencies are available via Maven or classpath configuration.
+- Ensure all dependencies are available via Maven or classpath configuration.

-Run the regular JAR with:
+- Run the regular JAR with:

 ```bash
 java -jar target/Scripto-1.0-SNAPSHOT.jar
 ```
-Note: This will only work if all dependencies are included in the classpath.
+- Note: This will only work if all dependencies are included in the classpath.

 ### Usage
 Once the application is running, follow the on-screen prompts to add, update, and view your projects.
 You can add a new project by specifying:

-Project Name
+- Project Name

-Status (In Progress, Completed)
+- Status (In Progress, Completed)

-Programming Language used
+- Programming Language used